 Equine coat color genetics determine a horse's coat color.
 There are many different coat color possibilities, but all colors are produced by the action of only a few genes.

-The Agouti gene "A" can be recognized only in "non-red" horses; it determines whether black color is uniform, creating a black horse, or restricted to the extremities of the body (lower legs, mane, tail, ear tips, etc) creating a Bay horse, and so on.
+The Agouti gene "A" can only be seen in "non-red" horses; it restricts black pigment to the extremities of the body (lower legs, mane, tail, ear tips, etc) creating a Bay looking horse.

 Click on the color gene buttons below (left column) and see how the colors work!

 **We are currently reworking our color tool to make it better, faster, and phone compatible.
 Please stay tuned and we'll re-release this feature soon!